ejbills/DockDoor/README.md

 ## Usage

-- **How do I use the alt-tab functionality?**
+- **How do I use the window switcher functionality?**
-  - By default, use Cmd + Tab to open the window switcher, continue pressing Tab to increment forwards, Shift + Tab to go back.
-Letting go of command will select the window.
+  - By default, use Control + Tab to open the window switcher, continue pressing Tab to cycle forward through windows, Shift + Tab to go backward.
+Releasing the Control key will select and switch to the highlighted window.
-  - Disabling the default Cmd + Tab keybind, will allow a user to set a custom keybind
+  - To set a custom keybind:
+    - Navigate to the settings menu and find the window switcher section
-      - User selects one of the modifiers presented on the screen
+    - Select one of the modifier keys presented on the screen (e.g., Command, Option, Control, Shift)
-      - User presses `Record Keybind` button
+    - Click the `Record Keybind` button
-      - User presses a singular key on the keyboard
+    - Press a single key on your keyboard to combine with the chosen modifier
-      - Keybind is now set!
+    - The new keybind is now set and ready to use!

       ![Set keybind](./resources/setKeybind.gif)
 - **How do I use the dock peeking functionality?**